Hughes Fire Attorneys

 Fallen power lines have been linked to thousands of wildfires in the Golden State.
 In some instances, high winds can blow unkempt vegetation nearby into power lines, sparking fires.
 While such problems exist in several states, California has experienced the most severe consequences, particularly over the last two years.
 Record-breaking wildfires have erupted due to an unprecedented drought that has turned millions of acres of forest into tinderboxes.

 The utility company, Pacific Gas & Electric Co.
-(PG&E), has faced numerous lawsuits for its role in igniting wildfires in 2017 and 2018, including the Camp Fire.
+(PG&E), has faced multiple lawsuits for its role in igniting wildfires in 2017 and 2018, including the Camp Fire.
 A single suspension hook that failed on PG&E’s Caribou-Palermo transmission line resulted in the deadly 2018 wildfire.
-The Camp Fire, which stands as one of the most devastating incidents in the state’s history, forced over 52,000 people to evacuate, destroyed over 18,000 structures, and claimed the lives of 85 victims.
+The Camp Fire, which stands as one of the most devastating incidents in the state’s history, forced over 52,000 people to evacuate.
+It also destroyed over 18,000 structures and led to 85 fatalities.

 The involvement of utility companies in wildfires established the importance of proper infrastructure maintenance and proactive safety measures.
-Negligence in these areas can lead to catastrophic consequences.
+Negligence in these areas can result in catastrophic consequences.

 In response to the increasing threat of utility-caused wildfires, California has implemented measures such as Public Safety Power Shutoffs (PSPS), where power is proactively turned off during severe weather conditions to prevent fires.
 While these shutoffs can cause significant inconveniences, they are deemed necessary to protect lives and property during high-risk periods.